brunocrocomo/gostack-certification-meetapp/README.md

 ### How to run the back end?

 As prerequisite you need to host the `Postgres` and `Redis` databases on your machine.
-It's recommended to use docker containers once they're really easy to install and run, as shown below:
+It's recommended to use [Docker](https://www.docker.com/) containers once they're really easy to install and run, as shown below:

 #### Postgres